 Structural Footing Design

-ASDIP FOUNDATION is an engineering software that performs the structural design of concrete footings, such as isolated spread footings, two-column combined footings, and strap footings.
+ASDIP FOUNDATION is an engineering software that performs the structural design of concrete footings, such as isolated spread footings, two-column combined footings, strap footings, wall footings, and pile caps.

 Below are listed some blog posts that we have published with the best content about footing design.

 Subscribe to Our Blog & Never Miss an Article!

 Want to make sure that you get notified when we release an article or video?
 Then subscribe below to receive email notifications.

 A typical concrete slab in a building floor may be supported by a series of beams and girders, which in turn are supported by the building columns or walls.
 The loads are then transferred to the foundation.